ietf-wg-cellar/ebml-specification/specification.markdown

 of 'EBML'.
 The EBML Header MUST ONLY contain EBML Elements that are defined as part of the EBML Specification.

+All EBML Elements within the EBML Header MUST NOT utilize any Element ID with a length greater than 4 octets.
+All EBML Elements within the EBML Header MUST NOT utilize any Element Data Size with a length greater than 4 octets.

 ## EBML Stream

 An EBML Stream is a file that consists of one or many EBML Documents